Improving Security with Small Business Security Systems

 Along with workplace security tips, it’s important to teach employees how to avoid confrontation with dissatisfied customers or angry members of the public.

 Safety training can also teach employees how to prevent or treat injuries and reduce the risk of liability.
 After all, customer service has a role to play in keeping your business safe: studies show that a friendly and attentive staff can reduce the risk of theft.

-Pro Tip: For more information on employee training, check out FEMA’s brochure on workplace safety awareness.
+Pro Tip: For more information on employee training, check out FEMA’s training on workplace safety awareness.